Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

     sudo vi /etc/postgresql/9.5/main/postgresql.conf

-and if you are running PostgreSQL 9.3:
+and if you are running PostgreSQL 9.3 (not supported):

     sudo vi /etc/postgresql/9.3/main/postgresql.conf